BanuPullaiahnaidu/BanuPullaiahnaidu.github.io/_pages/about.md

 ---

-Hi!
-Welcome to Banu's Website.
+Hello and Welcome to Banu's Website!

-Here I will be posting projects I work on, as part of my journey towards getting a Master Degree in Data Science.
+Here I will be posting projects I work on, as part of my journey towards getting a Master's Degree in Data Science.

 Stay Tuned :)

+<a href="https://www.linkedin.com/in/banu-naidu-8780522" target="_blank">Linkedin Profile</a>